 It’s Official!
-The **NEW** WHMIS Regulations are now in effect!
+The NEw WHMIS Regulations are now in effect!

 WHMIS is a short form for Workplace Hazardous Materials Information System.
 It is a comprehensive plan for providing information on the safe use of hazardous materials used in Canadian workplaces.
 Information is provided by means of product labels, material safety data sheets (MSDS), and worker education programs.

 What does this mean for you?

-You will be introduced a new classification rules, all the new Globally Harmonized System of Classification and Labelling of Chemicals (GHS), rules, and label requirements and formats for material safety data sheets which are built on the existing WHMIS 1988.
+In the WHMIS training course, you will be introduced a new classification rules, all the new Globally Harmonized System of Classification and Labelling of Chemicals (GHS), rules, and label requirements and formats for material safety data sheets which are built on the existing WHMIS 1988.
 An Overview of hazard groups and classes will make our workplaces safer and more productive.

 Employers must still complete transition to GHS WHMIS by the original December 1, 2018 deadline.
 Equally important, employers are still legally required to meet general and workplace-specific WHMIS training obligations.
-In fact, during the transition period, they must train workers in both original WHMIS and GHS WHMIS
+In fact, during the transition period, they must train workers in both original WHMIS and GHS WHMIS.

 GHS – stands for the Globally Harmonized System of Classification and Labelling of Chemicals.
 GHS defines and classifies the hazards of chemical products, and communicates health and safety information on labels and safety data sheets

 Lockout-tagout (LOTO) or lock and tag is a safety procedure which is used in industry and research settings to ensure that dangerous machines energy sources are properly shut off and not able to be started up again prior to the completion of maintenance or servicing work.

 An employer shall provide information, instruction and supervision to workers on proper lockout procedures for each piece of equipment they will be operating.
 Failure to control the release of hazardous energy while servicing and maintaining equipment has the potential to cause some of the most severe injuries in the workplace.

 All authorized employees who service or maintain equipment, as well as equipment operators and any other affected employees who work in the area where lockout tag out is being performed are required to take this training to meet OHS compliance requirements for lock out tag out.

-- To shut down, isolate, block, & secure machine.
+To shut down, isolate, block, & secure machine.

 Safely place, remove, & transfer of Lockout / Tagout devices

-- To test machine & verify energy is Locked out.
+To test machine & verify energy is Locked out.

-- Identify responsible person for Lockout / tagout
+Identify responsible person for Lockout / tagout

 Who is responsible for the lockout program?